Skip to content

 Usually, the car owner shoulders the responsibility of deregistration.
 If the owner has moved abroad, they can designate a representative in Germany to oversee the deregistration on their behalf.

-In Germany, there are clear statutes – notably § 14 of the Trade Regulations – that dictate the conditions under which businesses need to be deregistered.
-Business owners and self-employed individuals are legally bound to communicate any shifts in their business operations, particularly in cases of outright cessation.
+In Germany, there are clear legal provisions – in particular Section 14 of the Trade, Commerce and Industry Regulation Act – which stipulate the conditions under which companies must be deregistered.
+Tradespeople and self-employed persons are legally obliged to notify any change in their business operations, especially if they cease trading altogether.

-2. Relocating: If the business moves its registered address to a different city or municipality.
+2. Relocation: If the company moves its registered address to another city or municipality.

-It’s worth noting that if a business is contemplating a hiatus but intends to restart later, it can declare dormancy rather than going through the deregistration process.
-This spares them the hassle of re-obtaining licenses when they decide to recommence.
+If a business is planning a break but wants to resume operations at a later date, they can declare themselves dormant instead of going through the deregistration process.
+This saves them the hassle of reapplying for licenses when they decide to resume their business.

 Necessary Documents for Business Deregistration: